-ocean acidification (Watkiss, et al., 2012).
-Based on risk assessment that was carried out in 2012, it is estimated that Zanzibar experiences nearly US\$ 2.2 million in combined losses from floods, earthquakes and typical cyclones, flooding being the most significant risk and causing nearly 90% of the average loss per year4.
-All these projections indicate that Zanzibar islands are at risk and proper measures must be taken to address these projected climate changes to protect the livelihoods of Zanzibar population.
+temperature of 1.5 to 2°C by 2050s, with a similar increase across the months of the year.
+There will also be an increasing rainfall during months of January, February and the March-May wet season and a decreasing rainfall during the dry season (June - October).
+Trends also show the intensification of extreme events such as floods and dry spells, projected sea level rise of minimum 0.2m (based on IPCC, 2007 estimates), rising sea temperature and ocean acidification (Watkiss, et al., 2012).
+Based on risk assessment that was carried out in 2012, it is estimated that Zanzibar experiences nearly US\$ 2.2 million annually in combined losses from floods, earthquakes and typical cyclones, flooding being the most significant risk and causing nearly 90% of the average loss per year4.
+All these projections indicate that Zanzibar islands are at risk and proper measures must be taken to address these projected climate impacts to protect the livelihoods of Zanzibar population.

-1.1Socio-economic context
+1.1 Socio-economic context

 The economy of the islands (mainly agriculture, tourism and marine resources) is highly dependent on climate and has a high level of vulnerability to weather events.
 Agriculture sector has direct contribution to the livelihoods of many people, providing more than 75% of the foreign exchange earnings.
 Increasing wave activity and wave heights are a factor in recent increase in salt water intrusion on the islands.
-In recent decades, Zanzibar has seen rising temperature, increased rainfall variability, higher wind speed and extreme weather events which have significantly contributed to food insecurity.
-Based on the 2015 assessment, the basic needs poverty rate was 30.4% for Unguja and 55% for Pemba islands5, which has negative impacts on poverty eradication, economic development, food production and health.
+In recent decades, Zanzibar has seen rising temperature, increased rainfall variability, higher wind speed and extreme weather events which have significantly contributed to food insecurity, whereby 26% of Zanzibaris are food insecure and 3.6% are facing chronic food insecurity5,.
+The most vulnerable groups facing food insecurity are female headed households.
+Based on the 2019/2020 Household Budget Survey assessment, the basic needs poverty rate was is 33.7% for the rural and 15.5% for the urban population; with marked differences between Unguja and Pemba districts, the latter having a larger proportion of basic needs poor6.
+Overall, this has negative impacts on poverty eradication, economic development, food production and health.
 The country's rural poor, particularly subsistence farmers who are mostly women and livestock keepers, will be affected the most.
 Indeed, Zanzibar is at risk in terms of agricultural productivity loss due to climate change impacts.
-Livelihood enhancement through application of innovative adaptation mechanisms in the agricultural sector is urgently needed to improve food production and support livelihood activities especially in coastal rural communities.
+Livelihood enhancement through application of innovative adaptation mechanisms in the agricultural sector is urgently needed to improve food production and support livelihood activities in coastal rural communities.
+The youth will particularly benefit as this will provide an alternative for income generation in their localities.
 Furthermore, by addressing water shortage in the climate stricken semi-arid areas and saltwater intrusions, agriculture production will be improved and thus building climate resilient economy of Zanzibar.